My dog was diagnosed with anaplasmosis? What is it?

 How is anaplasmosis diagnosed?

-Several types of tests, including enzyme-linked immunosorbent assay (ELISA), indirect fluorescent antibody (IFA), and polymerase chain reaction (PCR), are available to help your veterinarian diagnose anaplasmosis.
+Several types of tests to diagnose exposure or an infection are available.
+Exposure to Anaplasma can be detected in your veterinary clinic using a special test kit.
+Other tests, including enzyme-linked immunosorbent assay (ELISA), indirect fluorescent antibody (IFA), and polymerase chain reaction (PCR), are available to help your veterinarian determine if active infection is present.
+These tests are sent to an outside lab.
 In addition, the organism can sometimes be seen through a microscope during peak phases of infection.

 How is it treated, and what is the prognosis?

-The treatment for canine anaplasmosis is the same as that for other closely related tickborne infections including ehrlichiosis and Lyme disease: the antibiotic doxycycline.
-Many infected dogs are treated for 30 days.
+The treatment for canine anaplasmosis is the same as that for other closely related tick-borne infections, including ehrlichiosis and Lyme disease, the antibiotic doxycycline.
+Many infected dogs are treated for 2-4 weeks (the longer course more often if co-infected with Lyme disease).
 In the majority of cases, symptoms improve rapidly.
 Dogs are often markedly better 24 to 48 hours after therapy is begun, and the prognosis for clinical recovery is excellent.

 Although most dogs clinically improve, it may be difficult to determine whether or not a dog is no longer infected.
 If a dog stops producing antibodies to the organism, this may indicate that the organism has been cleared from the body.
-Even if a dog that has been infected with anaplasmosis is treated and returned to normal, the dog may continue to test positive for the infection on subsequent blood tests.
-However, this doesn’t mean that the dog has an active infection, and a second round of antibiotic therapy to try to obtain a negative blood test is generally not recommended.
+Even if a dog that has been infected with anaplasmosis, is treated, and returns to normal, the dog may continue to test positive for the infection on subsequent blood tests.
+However, this does not mean that the dog has an active infection, and a second round of antibiotic therapy to try to obtain a negative blood test is generally not recommended.

 What if my dog tested positive but isn’t sick?

 Dogs from areas where anaplasmosis or Lyme disease are common have often been exposed to A. phagocytophilum and have a positive antibody test result.
-In fact, one study demonstrated that approximately 40% or more of dogs in these areas may be seropositive (have a positive test result).
-However, it appears that many dogs may have antibodies to A. phagocytophilum without having any evidence of clinical disease.
+It appears that many dogs may have antibodies to A. phagocytophilum without having any evidence of clinical disease.
 It has been shown that clinically healthy dogs may have persistent infection with A. phagocytophilum and are chronically infected carriers of the organism.
 We do not know if these dogs will eventually become ill or not.

-There is also some concern that chronically infected carrier dogs could be adversely affected by medications that compromise the immune system (such as steroids) or by an illness that might diminish a dog’s immune status.
+There is also some concern that chronically infected carrier dogs could be adversely affected by medications that compromise the immune system (such as steroids), or by an illness that might reduce a dog’s immune status.

 Can I get anaplasmosis from my dog?

-A. phagocytophilum is considered a zoonotic pathogen.
+Anaplasmosis is considered a zoonotic pathogen.
 This means it has the potential to infect humans.
-However, direct transmission from animals to people or animal to animal is highly unlikely and has not been documented.
+However, direct transmission from animals to people, or animal to animal is highly unlikely and has not been documented.